 How do I know if my hot tub control panel is bad?

-If your hot tub control board is working fine, but your control panel is frozen or dead, that is a key indicator that the control panel is bad.
+If your hot tub control pack (the box under the hot tub behind the removable panel) has power and is working fine, but your topside control panel is frozen or dead, that is a key indicator that the control panel is bad.
 If this is the case, inspect if the display has moisture.

-For example, check if a part of the display is wet and or if there are cracked buttons.
+For example, check if a part of the display is wet or if there are cracked buttons.
+But remember there is usually a sticker overlay on top of the actual topside panel.

 If only a side of the control panel is not working, check for blinking lights or error messages.
 As a first step, reset your breaker, and if the problem persists, turn off the breaker.
 Then, disconnect the panel to examine the circuit board.